mhydara0624/Ecommercestore/README.md

 <li> Lucid Chart
 <li> Javascript
 <li> CSS
+<li> Bootstrap
 <li> React
 <li> MongoDB
 <li> Mongoose
 <li> Heroku

 # Getting Started
 This E-commerce store will be a full stack MERN application that will be depolyed on Heroku.
 This application will be a website with a store page displaying various electronics products along with their price and other information.
-Clicking onto the add cart button will add the products to a functional shopping cart.
-In addition it will have a checkout page with a form for payment.
+The aim of this project was to be able to display 3 crud requests GET POST and DELETE.
+The GET is displayed This app is from an admin's view and they are able to import new products into the API and store page via the form.
+T

 # ERD
  <img src = 'mdpictures/EcommerceERD3.png'>